CESSIDY/amazon_reviews_scraping/README.md

       - PROXY_AUTH=some_username:some_password
       - PROXY_ENABLED=True
       - AUTO_CLOSE_CACHED_CONNECTIONS_ENABLED=False # If your proxy change it IP only after reconnection than this parameter need to be `True` for closing connection after every request.
       - all other settings can remain the same, or you can change them as you wish (for example add your own Mysql database)
-2. Rename `./docker/mysql/docker-entrypoint-initdb.d/createdb.example.sql` file to `./docker/mysql/docker-entrypoint-initdb.d/createdb.sql`

 ### **Running (After all configurations)**
   1. go to the project directory;